DigitalPublishingToolkit/TOD15-Online-Courtship/md/book.md

 survey respondents said online dating was a reliable way to get to know a potential date.[^14_Fu_13]

-The present study focuses on how in Shanghai, China’s most populous city, a “special” social group – *shengnv* – presented themselves on a dating site, Jiayuan.com, in pursuit of a heterosexual relationship.
+The present study focuses on how in Shanghai, China's most populous city, a 'special' social group – *shengnv* – presented themselves on a dating site, Jiayuan.com, in pursuit of a heterosexual relationship.
 It also explores the social implications of the self-presentation and mate-selection criteria in personal profiles as to how it challenges the